siranen/FireRobot/README.md

 Disclaimer: This tool is being released publicly because it is believed to have reached a stage where it can be helpful.
 However, most of it was written when the author should be sleeping, and it was not submitted to exhaustive testing.

-If you feel this project might be helpful to you, please contribute by providing feedback at https://github.com/joao-carloto/FireRobot/issues.
-Bugs, new features, small improvements, all are welcome.
-They will be addressed when possible.
+<strong>Bugs, new features, small improvements, all are welcome.
+They will be addressed when possible.</strong>